quantopaul/Assignment-3/README.md

 # Assignment-3
 # Task 1:
 I used both recursion loop and "for" keyword to solve this task.
 In which "n" is the common variable for the user to input a number.
-Both of the ways, would obviously return the same output
+Both ways, would obviously return the same output

 Output: